 It is highly recommended that you have a major in mind by the time you have earned 64 credits.

 Your Advisor will then need to sign off on the form, in addition to a representative from the Dept. of the major you would like to declare.
-Turn this form into OSA, and check your Portal to make sure the change is reflected.
+Turn this form into the Office of the Registrar and check your Portal to make sure the change is reflected.

 Before registering, you need to make sure you are prepared: